YuraBobkov/BookStorage/README.md

 # BookStorage

-The databases lie on the MLab and all what you need is start server and run gulp
+The databases lie on the MLab and all what you need is start server and run gulp.
+In this APP you can LogIn, register users and save all actions that user do in database(DB).

+Admin can edit books in DB.
+In order to enter the administrator use:
+``
+email: admin@gmail.com
+password: admin
+``

 ## Server